Colette Carr

-Colette Mary Carr (born January 6, 1991) is an American musician and songwriter based in Los Angeles, California, United States.
-Carr's debut album, Skitszo, a collection of previously released digital EPs, was released on July 9, 2013.
-"Never Gonna Happen", the fifth single from the album, was released May 5, 2013, and reached the number eleven spot on Billboard's Dance-Club Chart.
-Her musical style has been compared to Dev and Little Boots.
+Colette Mary Carr (born January 6, 1991) is an American singer.
+Her debut album, Skitszo, a collection of previously released digital EPs, was released in 2013.
+Her single "Never Gonna Happen" reached the number eleven spot on Billboard's Dance-Club Chart.
+Carr's musical style has been compared to Dev and Little Boots.

 Early life

 Carr grew up in Malibu, California.
 She has one older sister named Nicole.
 Carr played competitive tennis, training for the Olympics, but the activity reduced the cartilage in her spine, and she was told by a doctor never to play again.
 She listened to hip hop music in her teens.
 She learned to rap freestyle, participating in battle raps at parties.